 Associate in Science (A.S.)

 From altering the genetic information of plants and animals to producing cells to create pharmaceutical products, the science of biotechnology is using cutting-edge technology and the basic ingredients of life to benefit society.
-Students can participate in what many consider to be the most important applied science of the 21st century through the biotechnology degree program at Finger Lakes Community College.
+Through the biotechnology degree program at FLCC, you will participate in what many consider to be the most important applied science of the 21st century.

 Skills and Methods: Courses in the program focus on skill development in the following areas:

 - Cell Differentiation